How to become a motor trader

 BUY A CAR TO SELL

-Once you’re all set up, you can look for the first car or cars you’d like to purchase.
+Once you’re all set up, you can look for the first car or cars you’d like to purchase as part of your first step into the motor trading industry.

 We’ve created guides for each area so that you can find when and where the nearest auctions are to you, click here to find out more.